pareklund/adorable/README.md

 ### Single-User Only

 The current setup is only for local, one user scenarios.
-In particular, the backend- and dev server assumes there is always just one (1) active workspace/project.
+In particular, the backend- and dev server assume there is always just one (1) active workspace/project.
 Perhaps for an app like this - that creates and manages other apps and all its files - it might not be as easy to achieve multi-tenancy as in more classic server applications, but still.